turboapps/docs/deploying/to_a_spoon_server/d-administration.md

       </tr>
       <tr>
          <td colspan="1"><strong>Type</strong></td>
          <td colspan="1">In the <strong>Type</strong> section you can choose the type of the directory service from which to import users and groups. <br> There is variability in location, security, and schema settings for directory services.
-Spoon Server provides two templates: <strong>Active Directory</strong> and <strong>Other LDAP</strong>.
+Turbo Server provides two templates: <strong>Active Directory</strong> and <strong>Other LDAP</strong>.
 The local Active Directory can be found by selecting <strong>Try Local.</strong> When found, working connection settings are set automatically. <br class="atl-forced-newline"> To synchronize with the local Microsoft Windows domain's Active Directory service, select <strong>Try Local</strong>.
 This loads default settings into the <strong>Connection</strong> and <strong>Directory Schema</strong> fields.
 For large directories this can take several minutes. <br class="atl-forced-newline"> If the operation is unsuccessful, continue to the <strong>Choosing Your Connection Settings</strong> section. <br class="atl-forced-newline"> If the operation is successful, continue to the <strong>Choosing the Directories to Synchronize</strong> section.</td>
       </tr>
       <tr>
          <td colspan="1"><strong>Server</strong></td>